delucis/v3.chrisswithinbank.net/_posts/blog/2016-01-03-teaching-max-msp.md

 #### Learning by doing

-The idea of teaching with 264 Tools was to have students spend as much time as possible inside Max itself.
+The idea of teaching with 264 Tools was to have students spend as much time as possible inside Max itself, and have that time as musically focused as possible.
 They may not have mastered `vexpr` or figured out all the ins and outs of `poly~`, and certainly didn’t have to go through the pain of learning how `pattrstorage` works, but they had Max open, were creating and connecting objects, and started to understand how one might extend a module’s functionality by adding a few basic Max objects.
 Most importantly, from the first week we were working with sound.
 For people with backgrounds in music, the immediate feedback of hearing changes — rather than only understanding them abstractly — is very helpful.

 To keep students immersed in Max we exploited the strengths of Max’s package system.[^2] In particular, by using the `extras` directory in the package we could provide weekly patches introducing new modules that would appear in Max’s ‘Extras’ menu.
 These overviews provided explanations of each module’s functionality alongside demonstrations.
 Students could play with the demos and copy-paste bits of patch to their own projects.
 (I’m currently [in the process](https://github.com/mus264/264-tools/issues/4) of converting much of this to proper help files.)